redox-os/book/src/porting-applications.md

 If you want an easy way to find dependencies, see the Debian stable [packages list](https://packages.debian.org/stable/allpackages).

-You can search them with `Ctrl+F`, all package names are clickable and their homepage is available on the right-side of the package description/details.
+You can search them with Ctrl+F, all package names are clickable and their websites is available on the right-side of the package description/details.

 - We recommend to use the FreeBSD dependencies of the program if available because Linux dependencies tend to contain Linux-specific kernel features not available on Redox (unfortunately the FreeBSD package naming policy don't separate library objects/interpreters from build tools in all cases, thus you need to know or search each item to know if it's a library, interpreter or build tool)
 - Debian packages are the most easy way to find dependencies because they are the most used by software developers to describe "Build Instructions" dependencies.
 - Don't use the `.deb` packages to create recipes, they are adapted for the Debian environment.
+- The Debian naming policy use dashes as separators in packages with custom options (program or library variant) enabled (program-variant), check the source package to be sure
-- The recipe `PATH` environment variable only read the build tools at `/usr/bin`, it don't read the `/usr/lib` and `/include` folders because the Linux library objects don't work on Redox.
+- The recipe `PATH` environment variable only use build tools at `/usr/bin`, it don't read the `/usr/lib` and `/include` folders because the Linux library objects don't work on Redox.
-- Don't add build tools on recipe dependencies, check the [Debian](https://packages.debian.org/stable/build-essential) and [Arch Linux](https://archlinux.org/packages/core/any/base-devel/) meta-packages for a common reference of build tools.
+- Don't add build tools in the `build.dependencies` data type, check the [Debian](https://packages.debian.org/stable/build-essential) and [Arch Linux](https://archlinux.org/packages/core/any/base-devel/) meta-packages for a common reference of build tools.
 - The compiler will build the development libraries as `.a` files (objects for static linking) or `.so` files (objects for dynamic linking), the `.a` files will be mixed in the final binary while the `.so` files will be installed out of the binary (stored on the `/lib` directory of the system).
-- Linux distributions add a number after the `.so` files to avoid conflicts on the `/usr/lib` folder when packages use different ABI versions of the same library, for example: `library-name.so.6`.
+- Linux distributions add a number after the `.so` files to avoid conflicts on the `/usr/lib` folder when packages use different API versions of the same library, for example: `library-name.so.6`.
-- You need to do this because each software is different, the major reason is the "Build Instructions" organization of each program.
+- You need to know this information because each software is different, the major reason is the "Build Instructions" organization of each program.

 If you have questions about program dependencies, feel free to ask us on the [Chat](./chat.md).